Masters of the Universe: Live-action Masters of the Universe film (1987)

 Numerous parts of the previously accepted history of the series are omitted in the film, including all references to Prince Adam, Battle Cat, Orko, King Randor, and Queen Marlena.
 Many reviews of the motion picture criticized its departures from the cartoon, although the movie was produced as an adaptation of the toys only, with Filmation having no involvement in the film.
 It is also implied that Castle Grayskull itself is the ruling point of Eternia rather than any royal city.
 The story concentrates more on the science-fiction elements of the franchise rather than the fantasy and the majority of the story takes place on Earth rather than on the world of Eternia.
 Also departing from all other depictions, He-Man uses a gun in some scenes, instead of his Power Sword, and he is rarely shown displaying his superhuman strength in the film.
 Although He-Man twice utters his catchphrase "I have the power!" while holding the sword aloft in the iconic manner, he does omit the prefacing clause "By the power of Grayskull."

-The film was a critical and commercial failure, and received negative reviews, and is often considered to be the one of the worst films ever made.
+The film was a critical and commercial failure, and received generally negative reviews from critics.

 Although Mattel had hoped that the movie would boost sales of the toy line, it instead had little effect on the line's falling sales, and the MOTU toy line was finally discontinued in early 1988 under mounting financial difficulties.
 A sequel to the film was written, but by 1989 Cannon Films was in such severe financial troubles that it could no longer afford to pay the license fees to Mattel.
 Due to film's poor reception, thus the script was transformed into the action film Cyborg, starring Jean-Claude Van Damme.